Tie-breaking in self interest cumulative subtraction games: Appendix: Unilateral deviation for larger subtraction sets

 Our fish-pile-wise Penguins have learned that acting friendly in cases of indifference, through a sacrifice, can benefit the other player.
 This was evident in Table~\ref{tab:3_5}, where the available slack was used precisely for this purpose.
 Due to the recursive definition of outcomes, other curious effects await our friends, the Penguins. \begingroup \sffamily \begin{quote}

 Suppose Alice and Bob are faced with a heap of size 61, from which they may grab 4, 5, or 9 fishes.
 Bob has promised his Penguin clan to return with a total of 28 fishes.
 Alice, as the starting player, has pledged to remain friendly throughout.
 The question arises: should Bob maintain his friendly disposition, or should he deviate and act antagonistically?
 In this particular instance, it turns out that deviating benefits him.
 By becoming antagonistic, Bob secures one fish for immediate consumption, warming his beak, while still delivering the promised 28 fishes to his clan.
 If he remains friendly, however, he receives nothing for himself.
 Bob is puzzled, for his computational skills do not stretch beyond one heap of fish at a time: his tie-breaking rule is designed to leave him indifferent in such cases, yet here he is clearly rewarded for turning against Alice, who correspondingly loses a fish.
 The next day, they return to the fish pile, but the rules have changed.
 On their turns, they must now take 3, 8, 11, or 13 fishes, starting from a heap of size 36.
 Remembering the previous day’s outcome, and despite being fish-pile-wise, Bob is tempted by hunger.
 He once again turns antagonistic.
-However, this time the result is unfavorable.
+However, this time the result is unfavourable.
 Bob’s clan only requires 14 fishes, knowing that Alice will start, but his tie-breaking choice leads to a total of only 13 fishes, which is one short of the requirement.
 His reputation within the clan is tarnished, and his beak remains unsatisfied. \end{quote}

-\endgroup In order to understand what happened, let us study the initial outcomes for all tie-breaking combinations of the following rulesets: \begin{itemize} \item $S_1=\{3,8,11,13\}$ (see Table~\ref{tab:3_8_11_13}), and \item $S_2=\{4,5,9\}$ (see Table~\ref{tab:deviation459}). \end{itemize} We will reveal discrepancies that do not occur in the two-action case and explain how they arise through backward induction.
-For the reader’s convenience, in the tables, we list the PSPE moves in the same columns as the outcomes.
+\endgroup In order to understand what happened, let us study the initial outcomes for all tie-breaking combinations of the following rulesets: \begin{itemize}

+\item $S_1=\{3,8,11,13\}$ (see Table~\ref{tab:3_8_11_13}), and \item $S_2=\{4,5,9\}$ (see Table~\ref{tab:deviation459}). \end{itemize} We will reveal discrepancies that do not occur in the two-action case and explain how they arise through backward induction.
+For the reader’s convenience, the tables list the PSPE moves in the same columns as the outcomes.